 The Corporate Grind

-How Building a Brand Inside a Fortune 500 Company Nearly Broke Me
+How Building a Brand Inside a Big Company Nearly Broke Me

 Building a Startup Inside a Corporation

-In 2022, I joined the internal venture studio inside a large U.S. food manufacturer (GWorks), tasked with doing what most big companies struggle to do: build something new, fast.
-By early 2023 we were launching a new brand.
-It started with an idea and grew into something extraordinary – a purpose-driven brand that consumers loved and senior executives believed in.
+In 2022, I joined the internal venture studio inside of a large corporation, tasked with doing what most big companies struggle to do: build something new, fast.
+Less than a year after, we were launching a new brand.
+It started with an idea and grew into something extraordinary – a purpose-driven brand that consumers loved and executives believed in.
 We were allowed to operate like a startup inside the corporation, with agility, autonomy, and purpose.
-The timelines of the internal venture studios were impossible to reach without breaking a few corporate rules, for example, the process of vendor onboarding.
-Normally, it would take between 3-6 months to onboard a new vendor.
-We had one year to validate the idea, one year to pilot it, and one year to commercialize before scaling; we tried tens of vendors during that time.
+The timelines of the internal venture studios seemed impossible to reach without breaking a few processes; for example, the process of vendor onboarding.
+Normally, it would take a long time to onboard a new vendor; during that time, we tried lots of vendors.
 We built something remarkable.
-Over three years, I moved seven-figure sums through the business on a corporate card.
-In a startup, that behavior is normal.
-Inside a Fortune 500 company, it’s not.
+Over time, I took on significant budget responsibility, managing resources in a way that would feel normal in a startup environment, but less typical in a large corporation.
+Everything was approved, visible, and accounted for.
 We had full visibility, full results, and full accountability.
-Brand love was flowing (GWorks).
+Brand love was flowing.

 Then the corporate tides shifted.